Carol Tiggs first meeting with don Juan: 3 versions

 Carol Tiggs, back row far left, with her August 2015 certification class as a Sound Yoga instructor

-David Worrell noted and summarized in 2020 for Sustained Reaction these three very different versions of the story of Carol Tiggs supposed first meeting with don Juan.
+David Worrell noted and summarized in 2020 for Sustained Reaction these three very different and contradictory versions of the story of Carol Tiggs supposed first meeting with don Juan.

 In reverse chronological order, the first is from from Carol’s first public appearance in 17 years, at the September 2015 Cleargreen Tensegrity workshop in Sochi, Russia; the second from Carol (undoubtedly scripted by Castaneda) at the 1995 Longmont, Colorado, workshop; and the third from Carlos Castaneda in The Eagle’s Gift (1981).
 None of them could possibly be true given where she actually was and what she was actually doing during the time periods these stories allegedly took place (see Carol Tiggs Chronology).
 The most recent version, at the September 2015 Sochi event, was clearly invented to justify her passing off as an ancient sorcery technique a “straw phonation” practice she had just been trained in as part of her certification as a Heather Lyle Vocal Yoga instructor (a certification she received on August 15, 2015).